A classical-logic view on a paraconsistent logic: Introduction

 A set of formulas is contradictory if there exists a formula such that both that formula and the negation of that formula can be deduced from it.
 In classical logic, every formula can be deduced from every contradictory set of formulas.
 A paraconsistent logic is a logic in which not every formula can be deduced from every contradictory set of formulas.

 In~\cite{Pri79a}, Priest proposed the paraconsistent propositional logic LP (Logic of Paradox) and its first-order extension LPQ.
 The paraconsistent logic considered in this paper, called \foLPif, is LPQ enriched with a falsity constant and an implication connective for which the standard deduction theorem holds.
-A~sequent-style natural deduction proof system for \foLPif\ is presented.
+In this paper, a sequent-style natural deduction proof system for \foLPif\ is presented.
 In addition to the usual model-theoretic justification of the proof system, a logical justification by means of an embedding into first-order classical logic is given.
 Classical logic is used meta-logically here: the embedding provides a classical-logic explanation of \foLPif.
+The embedding can be used, among other things, to determine for a fragment for which validity is known to be decidable in classical logic whether validity is decidable in $\foLPif(\Sigma)$ too.
+This topic is also discussed.

 \foLPif\ is essentially the same as \CLuNs~\cite{BC04a}, \foJiii~\cite{DOt85a}, and \foLPc~\cite{Pic18a}.
 The proof systems for these logics available in the literature are Hilbert systems for the first two logics and a Gentzen-style sequent system for the last one.
 To fill the gap, a natural deduction proof system for \foLPif\ is given in this paper.
-An important reason to present a justification of this proof system by means of an embedding into classical logic is to draw attention to the viewpoint that, although it may be convenient to use a paraconsistent logic like \foLPif\ if contradictory formulas have to be dealt with, classical logic is the ultima ratio of formal reasoning.
+An important reason to present a justification of this proof system by means of an embedding into classical logic is to draw attention to the viewpoint that, although it may be convenient to use a paraconsistent logic like \foLPif\ if contradictory sets of formulas have to be dealt with, classical logic is the ultima ratio of formal reasoning.

 The only difference between \CLuNs\ and \foLPif\ is that the former has a bi-implication connective and the latter does not have that connective.
 However, the bi-implication connective of \CLuNs\ is definable in \foLPif. \foJiii\ and \foLPc\ do not have the falsity constant and the implication connective of \foLPif.
 Instead, each of \foJiii\ and \foLPc\ has a connective that is foreign to classical logic.
 However, the constants and connectives of \foLPif\ are definable in terms of those of each of these logics and vice versa.
 That is why it is said that \foLPif\ is essentially the same as these logics.
 A plus of \foLPif\ is that it does not have a connective that is foreign to classical logic.